fproject/yii2-restx/README.md

 You should usually override {{checkAccess()}} to check whether the current user has the privilege to perform the specified action against the specified model.

+#### UrlRule

-It also provides fproject\rest\UrlRule to config URL rule for active controllers to accept extended routes.
+Yii2-RESTx also provides fproject\rest\UrlRule to config URL rule for active controllers to accept extended routes.

 Class UrlRule is provided to simplify the creation of URL rules for RESTful API support.